-The MVEB reflects the total on-road PM ${2.5}$ emissions projected for 2025, 2030 and 2035 plus a portion of the available safety margin.
+The MVEB reflects the total on-road 2015 PM{10} emissions and projected PM{10} emissions for 2025, 2030 and 2035 plus a portion of the available safety margin.
 A conservative margin of safety was added to the MVEB to accommodate uncertainty.

-A safety margin is the amount by which the total projected $PM{2.5}$ emissions from all sources are less than the total emissions for the 2015 attainment year, the level required to demonstrate continued maintenance of the standard.
+A safety margin is the amount by which the total projected PM{10} emissions from all sources are less than the total emissions for the 2015 base year, the level required to demonstrate continued maintenance of the standard.
 A small portion of the inventory safety margin was allotted to the on-road motor vehicle emissions inventory projections to accommodate the wide array of assumptions that are factored into the calculation process.
 Since assumptions and models change over time, it is necessary to have a margin of safety that will accommodate technical uncertainties due to model updates and inputs into the EPA MOVES model and travel forecasting models, as well as potential changes to regional transportation plans.

-As outlined in Figure A, the VMT growth rates in various parts of Lane County are projected at 0.1% to 2.7% per year through 2036.
+As outlined in Figure D, the VMT growth rates in various parts of Lane County are projected at 0.1% to 2.7% per year through 2036.
 The growth rate for the Oakridge-Westfir-Hwy58 corridor is currently projected to be at the low end of this range, 0.1% per year.
-If the actual 2015-2035 VMT growth rate was to be closer to the median (1.3% per year) in Figure A, this would significantly increase motor vehicle emissions in 2025-2035.
+If the actual 2015-2035 VMT growth rate was to be closer to the median (1.3% per year) in Figure D, this would significantly increase motor vehicle emissions in 2025-2035.
 This median Lane County VMT growth projection was used to adjust the 2025-2035 MVEB and use a small portion of the inventory safety margin for this purpose.

-The Worst Case Day $PM{2.5}$ emissions in Table C were increased by the difference between the projected VMT growth rate in Oakridge-Westfir (0.1% per year) and the median Lane County VMT growth rate (1.3% per year), or a difference of 1.2% per year.
-The Worst Case Day $PM{2.5}$ emissions were increased for 2025 were increased by a factor of 1.12 (i.e., additional annual growth rate of 1.2% for ten years), 2030 emissions by a factor of 1.18, and 2035 emissions by a factor of 1.24.
+The Worst Case Day PM{10} emissions in Tables L and N were increased by the difference between the projected VMT growth rate in the Oakridge area (0.1% per year) and the median Lane County VMT growth rate (1.3% per year), or a difference of 1.2% per year.
+The Worst Case

+Day PM{10} emissions were increased for 2025 were increased by a factor of 1.12 (i.e., additional annual growth rate of 1.2% for ten years), 2030 emissions by a factor of 1.18, and 2035 emissions by a factor of 1.24.

-The respective MVEB growth rate factors for PM2.5 using 2015 base year and the 1.2% VMT growth rate were calculated as follows:
+The respective MVEB growth rate factors for PM10 using 2015 base year and the 1.2% VMT growth rate were calculated as follows: